John Surratt

 He eluded arrest following the assassination by fleeing to Canada and then to Europe.
 He thus avoided the fate of the other conspirators, who were hanged.
-He served briefly as a Pontifical Zouave but was recognized and arrested.
-He escaped to Egypt but was eventually arrested and extradited.
-By the time of his trial, the statute of limitations had expired on most of the potential charges which meant that he was never tried.
+He served briefly as a Pontifical Zouave, but was recognized and arrested.
+He escaped to Egypt but was eventually re-arrested and extradited.
+By the time of his trial, the statute of limitations had expired on most of the potential charges.
+He was tried in civilian court in 1867 in Washington D.C. and was not convicted due to a hung jury.
+He was never tried again.

 Early life

 He was born in 1844, to John Harrison Surratt Sr. and Mary Elizabeth Jenkins Surratt, in what is today Congress Heights.
 His baptism took place in 1844 at St. Peter's Church, Washington, D.C.
 In 1861, he was enrolled at St. Charles College, where he was studying for the priesthood and also met Louis Weichmann.
 When his father suddenly died in 1862, Surratt was appointed the postmaster for Surrattsville, Maryland.

 Plot to kidnap Lincoln

 Surratt served as a Confederate Secret Service courier and spy.
-After he had been carrying dispatches about Union troop movements across the Potomac River.
-Dr. Samuel Mudd introduced Surratt to Booth on December 23, 1864, and Surratt agreed to help Booth kidnap Lincoln.
+After he had been carrying dispatches about Union troop movements across the Potomac River, Dr. Samuel Mudd introduced Surratt to Booth on December 23, 1864, and Surratt agreed to help Booth kidnap Lincoln.
 The meeting took place at the National Hotel, in Washington, D.C., where Booth lived.

 Booth's plan was to seize Lincoln and take him to Richmond, Virginia, to exchange him for thousands of Confederate prisoners of war.
 On March 17, 1865, Surratt and Booth, along with their comrades, waited in ambush for Lincoln's carriage to leave the Campbell General Hospital to return to Washington.
 However, Lincoln had changed his mind and remained in Washington.

-William H. Crook, one of Lincoln's bodyguards, claimed that Surratt had boarded the River Queen shortly before the Third Battle of Petersburg, using the name of Smith and demanding to see Lincoln (who was aboard at the time).
+William H. Crook, one of Lincoln's bodyguards, claimed that Surratt had boarded the River Queen shortly before the Third Battle of Petersburg, using the name of Smith and demanding to see Lincoln, who was aboard at the time.
 Crook later stated his belief that Surratt "was seeking an opportunity to assassinate the President at this time".